plmwong/mock-all-the-things/README.md

         .AndMockingAllTheOtherThings();
 ```

-### Providing and instance for a specific parameter
+### Providing an instance for a specific parameter

 ```
 Create.MeA<Foo>()